-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

-March 8 (today) is International Women’s Day, and in honor of the holiday, The Inquisitr would like to highlight the work of ten women who are fighting for equality on this special day.
+March 8 (today) is International Women’s Day, and in honor of the holiday, The Inquisitr would like to highlight the work of 10 women who are fighting for equality on this special day.

 Malala Yousafzai

-The 21-year-old Pakistani women’s rights activist, who has been blogging about women’s rights in her native Pakistan since she was 11-12 years old, is most famously known for being the victim of an assassination attempt.
+The 21-year-old Pakistani women’s rights activist, who has been blogging about women’s rights in her native Pakistan since she was around 11-years-old, is most famously known for being the victim of an assassination attempt.
 On October 9, 2012, a Taliban gunman shot into her bus, injuring the teenager and two other girls.
 Though shot in the head, she recovered from her injuries.
 She is now an advocate for the right of girls to be given an education

 “We realize the importance of our voices only when we are silenced.”